-Tezcatlipoca, the “smoking mirror,” was an omnipotent Aztec god of the night sky, sorcery, rulership, and destiny, his obsidian mirror revealing the thoughts of all people.
+Tezcatlipoca, the “smoking mirror,” was an omnipotent Aztec god of the night sky, sorcery, rulership, and destiny, taking the jaguar as his nagual and reading the thoughts of all people in his obsidian mirror.
 Myth recounts that the earth-monster Cipactli bit off his foot during the world’s creation.
 His most striking rite, the feast of Toxcatl, dedicated a perfect young man as his living image for a year of luxury before sacrifice.
 His worship ended abruptly with the Spanish conquest of Tenochtitlan in 1521.

 Worth remembering